g-haine/scrimp/docs/source/install.rst

 Documentation
 -------------

-You can build the documentation locally by running ``make latexpdf`` in the docs folder.
+You can find this documentation `here <https://g-haine.github.io/scrimp/latex/scrimp.pdf>`_.

 See `Sphinx <https://www.sphinx-doc.org/>`_ for further informations.